 Nurturing an Interest

 We know from research that kids, like adults, get better at things they care about when they find the right environment in which to flourish.
-While there are many great environments outside the home designed for this, like Connected Camps Afterschool Labs, your family can end up providing the best context of all.
+While there are many great environments outside the home designed for this, like Connected Camps programs, your family can end up providing the best context of all.
 Your kid can be themselves and share something their passionate about with the ones they love.
 Be supportive, encouraging and don’t be afraid to let your child struggle a little–failure is a great teacher.